msprev/panzer/README.md

     - BoldHeadings
 ```

 Styles are defined in a `styles.yaml` file ([example](https://github.com/msprev/dot-panzer/blob/master/styles.yaml)).
-The style definition file, plus associated executables, are placed in the `.panzer` directory in the user's home folder ([example](https://github.com/msprev/dot-panzer)).
+The style definition file, plus associated executables, are placed in the `.panzer` directory in the user’s home folder ([example](https://github.com/msprev/dot-panzer)).

 Styles can also be defined locally inside the document: